 Resources for Students

 The student employment program offers the opportunity to work on or off campus.
-Although all students may participate in the student employment program, students who are eligible for federal work-study funding as part of their financial aid package receive priority when applying for positions.
+Only students who have received federal work study aid as part of their financial aid package are eligible to apply for and work in student employment positions.

-Available positions are accessible in Gateway beginning on the first day of classes each September.
+Available positions are accessible in Career Hub beginning on the first day of classes each September.
 Students who are hired must complete federal employment forms before they begin working.
-Contact Darlene Fletcher at (401) 341-2405 or email@example.com with any questions.
+Contact Katie Bell, student employment specialist, at (401) 341-2202 or firstname.lastname@example.org with any questions.

 The most important first step you can take toward career success is to know yourself and your interests.
 Our career advisers are happy to help you identify educational and career goals, and discuss the variety of academic majors, occupations and industries that may lead you to a satisfying career.

 - Do What You Are - This online self-assessment tool lets you tap into the theory of personality type as you explore majors and careers.
 By working closely with a career adviser, you can ideally use this instrument to better understand and apply your own natural styles and strengths in your career decision-making.
-"Do What You Are" may be accessed through the Salve Regina Gateway.
+"Do What You Are" may be accessed through Career Hub.

 - What Can I Do With This Major? - This convenient website provides a snapshot of 80 academic disciplines and the common career areas, typical employers and job search strategies associated with each major.
 Access the "What Can I Do With This Major?" website.